 The Rules of Recovery

 A major part of preventing alcoholism relapse is focusing on the rules of recovery.
 These are rules that the user likely learned about during their time in rehabilitation, but if they are sliding into reversion, might be losing sight of.
-It is important that they take time to refocus on these rules in order to prevent becoming a relapsed alcoholic.
+It is important that they take time to refocus on these rules to prevent becoming a relapsed alcoholic.

 Rule One: Change Your Life

 When someone has an addiction, their entire life will often revolve around it.
 They seek employment that allows them to mask their use, make friends who use with them and even find places to live that put them within easy access of their vice.
 For the user to remain in recovery, they must change their life to remove the negative influences.
+There are many alcohol recovery books that can serve an example.

 Rule Two: Be Completely Honest